szymmis/vite-express/README.md

 The way `vite-express` works is quite simple.
 As soon as you invoke `ViteExpress.listen`:

-- Static files serving middleware is injected at the beginning of express middlewares stack.
-We do this to ensure that nothing will block your server from sending files like `.js`, `.css` etc. You can think about this middleware as the same as [`express.static`](https://expressjs.com/en/starter/static-files.html) but for files served by Vite.
-In production files are not served from Vite but instead from dist folder using said `express.static` middleware
+- Static files serving middleware is injected at the end of express middlewares stack, but you can change that by using `ViteExpress.static` middleware to precisely describe at what point do you want to serve static files.
+This middleware takes care of serving static files from the Vite Dev Server in `development` mode and in `production` mode [`express.static`](https://expressjs.com/en/starter/static-files.html) is used instead.

 - A GET routes handler `get("*")` is registered at the end of middleware stack to handle all the routes that were unhandled by you.
 We do this to ensure that client-side routing is possible.